Erroll Tucker

-Erroll Tucker (born July 6, 1964) is a former professional American football cornerback and return specialist.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 1986 NFL Draft.
-He played college football at Utah.
+Erroll Tucker (born July 6, 1964) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the fifth round of the 1986 NFL draft.

+Tucker played college football for the Utah Utes.
+In 1985, he led the NCAA in punt returning with an average of 24.3 yards per return, and scored a total of 7 touchdowns on returns: 2 on punts, 2 on kickoffs, and 3 on interceptions.
+He was selected as a first-team All-American.

 Tucker has also played for the Buffalo Bills, New England Patriots and Orlando Thunder.
 He finished his career with the Calgary Stampeders, winning a Grey Cup with them in 1992.